Partido Barug

-Partido Barug (transl.
-'Stand Party'), commonly known as BARUG, is a regional political party based in Cebu City, Philippines.
+Partido Barug, commonly known as BARUG, is a regional political party based in Cebu City, Philippines.
 Former Cebu City Mayor Michael Rama is its founding president.

 BARUG is currently affiliated with PDP–Laban since 2018.
 It has formed an alliance with Kugi Uswag Sugbo and Partido Panaghiusa for the 2022 elections.

 History

 Originally called as "Team Rama" and later "BARUG Team Rama", the party was formed in 2012 to support the candidacy of then mayor Michael Rama, who bolted from Bando Osmeña – Pundok Kauswagan on June 2, 2011.

 The group was accredited as a political party by the Commission on Elections on 2018 and changed its name from "Barug Team Rama" to "Partido Barug".

 Electoral history

 2013 local elections

 In the 2013 elections, BARUG was allied with United Nationalist Alliance.

 They won four seats in the Cebu City Council along with its candidates for mayor, Michael Rama and for vice mayor, Edgardo Labella.